Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 This was novel material in 1998.
 For years we’d heard the scolding exhortation, “Watch your footwork!
 Watch your footwork!”
 But this was the first time anyone ever trafficked in useful, usable detail about the how of footwork.

-One of the steps – tenkan – was of course already well-known to us; beginners learn it at their first class.
+One of the steps – tenkan – was already well-known to us; beginners learn it at their first class.
 Another step – tsugi ashi – is a staple in kendo but was totally new and exotic to us.

 For example, we had never recognized tsugi-ashi consciously as a distinct step until it had a name that we could note down, recognize in action, and discuss over beer.
 Until we had a name for it, tsugi-ashi seemed like an accidental blip in a dojo-mate's footwork, an unremarkable adjusting step in his effort to get a technique...done.